Michele-Curci/CI2025_lab2/README.md

 Offspring are generated using the Edge Recombination Crossover (ERX):

 - The operator preserves important edge information between parents
-- It creates offspirng that combine edges from both parents while avoiding invalid permutations
+- It creates offspring that combine edges from both parents while avoiding invalid permutations

 **Mutation**